 We crossed west out of Alabama and into Mississippi.

-When we took I-57 south just after Meridian, you started to notice the trees.
+When we took I-57 and turned south just after Meridian, you started to notice the trees.

 Trees were standing, but no tree stood straight up.
-Trees 100 miles from the coast leaned away, bent north and in unison, like a crowd singing a ballad during a great concert.
+These trees were 100 miles from the coast but they leaned away, bent north and in unison, like a concert crowd swaying a ballad.

 First small trees broken (the photo below shows after Katrina : before Katrina) . . .

 . . . then, further south, big trees had fallen, either snapped, or its roots unable to hold it and down it had gone.
-Awe became alarm.
+Awe became alarm as I looked out the window.
 What were we driving in to?